AusDTO/dta-website/_posts/2017-11-03-dta-playback-tech.md

 ## [Security testing in an agile environment](https://www.dta.gov.au/blog/security-testing-in-an-agile-environment/)

-Here's how we perform security testing at the DTA — along with the challenges and opportunities our environment brings.
+Here's how we perform security testing along with the challenges and opportunities our environment brings.

 ***